Mavity History, Family Crest & Coats of Arms

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Mavity has been spelled Moffatt, Maffat, Maffett, Maffet, Moffat, Moffet, Moffett, Moffert, Moffertt, Moffit, Moffitt, Merphet, Merphett, Merfet, Merfett, Murphat, Murphatt, Murphet, Murphett, Muffat, Muffatt, Muffett, Muffet, Muffit and many more.

 Some of the Mavity family moved to Ireland, but this topic is not covered in this excerpt.
-Another 127 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The persecution faced in their homeland left many Scots with little to do but sail for the colonies of North America.
 There they found land, freedom, opportunity, and nations in the making.
 They fought for their freedom in the American War of Independence, or traveled north to Canada as United Empire Loyalists.
 In both cases, they made enormous contributions to the formation of those great nations.
 Among them:

 Mavity Settlers in United States in the 20th Century

 - Arthur Dennis Mavity, aged 31, who immigrated to the United States from Crondle, England, in 1915

 - Helen Celea Mavity, aged 21, who settled in America from Purley, England, in 1915